Tips and resources

 To help guide your route planning we recommend adding the ‘cycling layer’ (under map details) to your map for an overview of existing bike lanes and trails.

-While the entire bike network is not fully covered, you’ll often be able to find an alternative (and sometimes more efficient) option running nearby Google’s highlighted directions.
+While the entire bike network is not fully covered, you’ll often be able to use the feature to find an alternative (and sometimes more efficient) option running nearby Google’s suggested directions.

 While Strava is often seen as being targeted at cyclists, its route builder (available with a paid subscription) is another handy tool for determining the most bike-friendly option.
-If you’re new to the game, there’s a 60 day free trial available to take advantage of the feature.
+If you’re new to the game, there’s often a free trial available to take advantage of the feature.

 The data for route recommendations is drawn from the most popular routes taken by other users, it’s easy to find some very bike-friendly options.